Authored by the expert who managed and guided the team behind the Malta Property Pack

 So, is now a good time?

-This is not financial or investment advice because we don't know your personal situation, and you should always do your own research before making any property purchase.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying any property in Malta.

 Is it smart to buy now in Malta, or should I wait as of 2026?